medic/cht-docs/content/en/apps/guides/debugging/obtaining-logs.md

 ## Server logs

-The easiest way is to use `medic-logs`, a tool that comes with [`medic-conf`](https://github.com/medic/medic-conf):
+The easiest way is to use `cht-logs`, a tool that comes with [`cht-conf`](https://github.com/medic/cht-conf):

 ```
-medic-logs anInstance gardener
+cht-logs anInstance gardener
 ```

-See [medic-logs documentation](https://github.com/medic/medic-conf#user-content-fetching-logs) for more details.
+See [cht-logs documentation](https://github.com/medic/cht-conf#user-content-fetching-logs) for more details.

 This will download logs to your current directory.
 You will need to look through these logs to work out what is relevant.